-Cristo Rey Brooklyn High School is a Catholic high school that educates young people of limited economic means to become men and women of faith, purpose, and service.
-By offering a rigorous curriculum, a unique work-study experience, and the support of an inclusive school community, we prepare our students to succeed in college and beyond with the values essential to a fulfilling life.
+Cristo Rey Brooklyn is a Catholic high school partnering with families of all creeds to educate deserving young people from underserved communities to become men and women of faith, purpose and service.
+By integrating a rigorous curriculum, a unique work-study experience and the support of an inclusive school community, we enable students to succeed in college and beyond with the values essential to a fulfilling life.

 Initially a provisional member of the national Cristo Rey Network, Cristo Rey Brooklyn High School opened to 43 freshmen students in September 2008 as Lourdes Academy High School in the 100 year old, former Our Lady of Lourdes elementary school building in the Bushwick neighborhood of Brooklyn.
 In 2011, the school was rechristened Cristo Rey Brooklyn High School and in 2012, achieved full membership in the Cristo Rey Network.